Reference

 PONG

-Example: PONG can be claimed from any opponent discard.
+Example: A legal triplet claim can come from any opponent’s discard.

 KONG

-Example: KONG changes draw flow and can reveal additional indicators in Riichi.
+Example: A quad changes draw flow and may reveal another dora indicator in Riichi.

 WIN

-Example: WIN has priority over meld claims in Simplified Chinese.
+Example: WIN has priority over ordinary meld claims.

 SELF-DRAW-WIN